selimslab/selimslab.github.io/_posts/notes/phil/books/2020-1-31-great-thinkers.md

 Attachment and craving cause suffering.
 To discard craving, train the mind to experience reality as it is.
 Pain is inevitable, suffering is optional

 ## Plato

 Love is education, it is to grow together.
 Complementary qualities, strength in different aspects.

 Art is propaganda.
 Beautiful objects encourage us to be like them.
 Ugliness is dangerous, it pushes us to be ugly too.
 So we need cencorship, art could lead to better but also to worse.

-How can a society have eudaimonia? better childhoods, better role models, courage, self-control, reasonableness, independence, and calm
+How can a society have eudaimonia?
+Better childhoods, better role models, courage, self-control, reasonableness, independence, and calm

 ## Epicurus

-He lived on bread, olive, and cheese and he had two cloaks.
+Lived on bread, olive, and cheese and he had two cloaks.

 We don't need money, romance, or luxury.
 What we really want is calm, understanding, respect, appreciation.